Bluedot-Innovation/documentation/docs/Point SDK/iOS/Features/Real-time data sync.md

 Bluedot Push Interface
 ----------------------

-When your client app has received the Real-time Push Notification, you need to pass the userInfo from the notification as a parameter to the method `notifyPushUpdateWithData:` from [BDLocationManager](https://docs.bluedot.io/wp-content/uploads/api/ios/category_b_d_location_manager_07_b_d_point_s_d_k_08.html):
+When your client app has received the Real-time Push Notification, you need to pass the userInfo from the notification as a parameter to the method `notifyPushUpdateWithData:` from `BDLocationManager`:

 ```objectivec
 - (void)notifyPushUpdateWithData: (NSDictionary *)data;
 ```

 Put the method in `UNUserNotificationCenterDelegate userNotificationCenter:willPresentNotification:withCompletionHandler:` to handle notifications received when the client app is in the foreground.
-The message is a UNNotificationobject.
-Implement FIRMessagingDelegate applicationReceivedRemoteMessage: to handle all data messages that are sent to the client.
-The message is a FIRMessagingRemoteMessage object.
+The message is a `UNNotificationobject`.
+Implement `FIRMessagingDelegate applicationReceivedRemoteMessage:` to handle all data messages that are sent to the client.
+The message is a `FIRMessagingRemoteMessage` object.

 ```objectivec
 // Receive displayed notifications